26/04/2022

 As Ryan further notes, the client-development team puts the development and building design in the spotlight.
 Thus, the building’s function becomes clearer and the goal posts are more defined.
 Those team members can then communicate this to the design team far sooner, avoiding delays and minimizing poor design results.

-True to his own advice, Ryan was interested in expanding his knowledge of real-estate development, to not only broaden his existing knowledge but also to fill gaps, complement and round off existing professional experience.
+True to his own advice, Ryan was interested in expanding his knowledge of real-estate development.
+This meant broadening his existing knowledge and also filling gaps to complement his existing professional experience.
 On this basis, Ryan then started an international search for a holistic, executive-level master’s program related to real estate, development, investment and sustainability.
 After researching various international programs, he found the Global Master in Real Estate Development at IE University.
 It allured him for many reasons, with a main on being the blended format.

 The program combines online and face-to-face sessions over the course of 15 months, enabling Ryan to study from his current base in Qatar.